 The results concerning the relationship between EO and performance are not conclusive (Rauch et al. 2009).
 The theory posits that EO enhances performance (Lumpkin and Dess 1996), but existing empirical evidence does not fully support this assumption.
 For example Lee et al. (2001) find only a weak evidence of the positive relationship between EO and performance in the case of new ventures, while Slater and Narver (2000) find no relationship between EO and profitability.
 Moreno and Casillas (2008) also suggest that the direct influence of EO on firm growth is not significant.
-In contrast, Wiklund and Shepherd (2005) confirmed a positive relationship between EO and business performance.
-Several studies suggest that the link between EO and performance is likely more complex than a simple main-effects-only relationship and that this link can vary depending on both the context in which firms act and several internal characteristics (Chaston and Sadler-Smith 2011; Rauch et al. 2009; Wiklund and Shepherd 2003).
+In contrast, Wiklund and Shepherd (2005) confirmed a positive relationship between EO and performance is likely more complex than a simple main-effects-only relationship and that this link can vary depending on both the context in which firms act and several internal characteristics (Chaston and Sadler-Smith 2011; Rauch et al. 2009; Wiklund and Shepherd 2003).